United Episcopal Catholic Communion, The Solomonic Order of St.Michael the Archangel

 Mother Superior Sister Talia Samedi S.O.S.M.A

 Sister Talia is the mother superior of our nuns at our parish and the assistant to The Prior General, Archbishop Ken Torres, D.D.
 Together, they oversee the operations of our entire order.
-If you have any questions or need help, please contact Sister Talia. mothersuperior@sosmausa.com
+If you have any questions or need help, please get in touch with Sister Talia. mothersuperior@sosmausa.com

 Deacon Ron Stokes